-Currently Spring Hill has a strong structure for collaboration and leadership.
-The next steps for the school, would be to continue the collaboration process through the use of Grade Level Instructional Lead Teacher structure and the collaborative planning with our instructional coach and PLCs.
+Currently, Spring Hill has a strong structure for collaboration and leadership.
+The next steps for the school, would be to continue the collaboration process with the utilization of intentional and regularly conducted PLCs incorporating our Instructional Coach.

 Professional Capacity:Summarize the professional capacity trends and patterns observed by the team while completing this section of the report.
 What are the important trends and patterns that will support the identification of student, teacher, and leader needs?